jcrona/mcugotchi/README.md

 $ cd mcugotchi
 $ make
 ```
-5. Connect you board and program it:
+5. Connect your board and program it:
 ```
 $ make flash
 ```
+6. Enable the USB Mode of MCUGotchi and transfer the ROM (it should be called __rom0.bin__).
-6. Try to keep your Tamagotchi alive !
+7. Try to keep your Tamagotchi alive !

 ## License